Healing vs. Processing: How to Use Your Trauma for Big Transformations

 This isn’t to say you lie about any part of your story.
 Quite the opposite.

-You’ll never be able to include all the details of a scene.
+You’ll never be able to include all the specifics of a scene.
 Nobody’s interested in reading a scientific log; an audience wants the meat of a story.
 So you’ll have to make choices about what to include.
 Lucky you, this act of choosing what to emphasize gives you a sense of control over the event.

 You’re in the driver’s seat.